maciekp85/js-and-typescript-training/README.md

 # js-and-typescript-training
-Repository for training of JavaScript and TypeScript
+Repository for training of JavaScript by MDN Web Docs and TypeScript by The TypeScript Handbook